jacobnzw/spatial-reconstruction/notes/3DCV.md

       -t_y & t_x & 0
    \end{bmatrix}
 $$

 and $\mathbf{R}$ is the rotation matrix.
 The rotation and translation are a relative pose of camera B wrt. camera A, which is assumed to be at the origin with no rotation (identity rotation matrix and zero translation vector).

+`cv.findEssentialMat()` uses the RANSAC algorithm to robustly estimate the essential matrix from a set of point correspondences.
+However, there is some sensitivity to how the point pairs are ordered in the input arrays (while keeping correspondences correct), due to randomness in RANSAC sampling and the way it handles inliers and outliers.

 #### Properties
 - Rank 2: $\text{rank}(\mathbf{E}) = 2$